michael2008/ME-Live-Doc/docs/user-guide.md

 ## Device Management

-You can manage HoloLens, app release and installation and License functions through Management which is comprised of some Windows Device Portal API
+Management can be used to manage HoloLens devices, application releases, licenses, and so on,  which is composed of some Windows Device Portal APIs.

 ### Adding
-Device management part provides operations of add, delete and management on HoloLens and other devices.
+The Device Management module can add, delete and manage devices such as HoloLens.
 Specific operations are as follows:

-On the condition that legal License is acquired and added, you shall visit `http://<YOUR_SERVER_IP>/admin` and you will see a page similar to the following one:
+In the case of obtaining and adding a legal license, visit http: // <YOUR_SERVER_IP> / admin, there will appear a page similar to the following page:

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625097/aa48be18-4625-11e7-80fb-490162210a9a.png" width="500">
 </p>

-Click Add device Button, you will see the following page:
+Click Add device button, a page similar to the following page appears:

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625128/c4b2f174-4625-11e7-8bd3-f4af560e5bff.png" width="500">
 </p>

-On the condition that your HoloLens and Server are in the same network segment (usually connected to the same Router) and can communicate with each other, you shall fill in IP address of your HoloLens and click Next Button.
-If it is your first time to add the device, you will see the following page and PIN code in HoloLens at the same time.
+On the condition that your HoloLens and Server are in the same network segment (usually connected to the same Router) and can communicate with each other, you shall fill in IP address of your HoloLens and click Next button.
+If it is your first time to add the device, the following page will appears with a PIN code on the HoloLens.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625182/e5c488fa-4625-11e7-854e-64383e5d8137.png" width="500">